tomaz/zx-next-dev-guide/readme.md

 - [Free to download PDF file](https://github.com/tomaz/zx-next-dev-guide/tags) or
 - [Printed coil bound book](https://bit.ly/zx-next-assembler-dev-guide), if you prefer to have physical copy

+Note: both books are the same apart from couple small differences:

+- PDF doesn't include alphabetical instructions table; mainly because it's searchable so I felt it just adds noise (it does include alphabetical list in appendix though)
+- PDF uses yellow-ish background for code listings, printed book is B/W so I use gray to achieve better control of the final colour
+- Email addresses are obfuscated in PDF, printed book uses proper `name@domain.nnn` notation

+However, you can still build printable variant yourself from sources - in fact, LaTeX source is prepared to build it as such by default!

 # Editing

 This is just as suggestion to help you if you're starting with LaTeX, not a prerequisite - feel free to use whichever editor and distribution you prefer!